 This page contains information on how OW2 manages projects.
 Please read until the end.

 OverviewThe Consortium's activities for software development are organized into Projects.
-A Project regroups either development actions corresponding to one or more technical software components or the integration of different technical components in order to build a platform.
-Projects are the raison d'être of OW2, and without projects, OW2 just would not exist.
+A Project regroups development actions corresponding to one or more technical software components, or the integration of different technical components in order to build a platform.
+Projects are the raison d'être of OW2, without projects, OW2 just does not exist.
 Projects represent the fundamental activity.
 At OW2, everything starts with a Project.
 Building on the legacy of ObjectWeb and OrientWare, OW2 is fully committed to managing open source projects.
 They currently cover a broad scope of infrastructure software functionality including middleware and generic applications, application platforms, persistency/database solutions, workflow engines, software engineering, etc. OW2 provides a "home" as well as a showcase to open source software projects.
 Each project evolves through a .
 OW2 already hosts some 80 projects.
-The is responsible for building the overall technical architecture, including defining technical guidelines, providing technology validation, making Project lifecycle decisions, and monitoring production and overall Projects consistency.
+The is responsible for building the overall technical architecture, including defining technical guidelines, for providing technology validation, for making Project lifecycle decisions, for monitoring production and overall Projects consistency.